"The government formed a boiler flue regulation to protect the health and safety of homeowners."— What is a boiler flue – How Long Should it Be?

 Boiler Flue Shapes

-You can choose between square and round boiler flues.
 A square flue is an old-fashioned flue type, trickier and pricier to install than a round-shaped flue.
 A round flue works with 22mm pipes and is more affordable and more convenient to install.
-However, if you have a narrower or wider pipe, you should opt for the square flue.
+However, if you have a narrower or wider pipe, you should opt for the square.

-A boiler flue is a must if you want to prevent accidents in your home.
+An appliance exhaust is a must if you want to prevent accidents in your home.
 Also, you should pay attention to the type, shape, and length of your flue.
-That’s why consulting a boiler installer or a Gas Safe engineer would help you make the best decision.
+That’s why consulting an installer or a Gas Safe engineer would help you make the best decision.
 Your Heat’s experienced and friendly engineers will answer your questions anytime.
 If are thinking about having your old boiler replaced, click here to get an instant quote, then we can talk about the flue as well!